José Luis Cuevas - prints and biography

 José Luis Cuevas

-Jose Luis Cuevas (1934-2017, renowned painter and printmaker, was born in Mexico City on February 26, 1934.
-He briefly studied at the Escuela Nacional de Pintura, Escultura y Grabado 'La Esmeralda' and later pursued graphic arts at the Institución de Enseñanza Universitaria, both located in Mexico City.
+José Luis Cuevas (1934–2017) was a renowned Mexican painter, printmaker, draftsman, and sculptor who played a pivotal role in reshaping modern Mexican art.
+Born in Mexico City on February 26, 1934, Cuevas received early training at the Escuela Nacional de Pintura, Escultura y Grabado “La Esmeralda,” and later pursued graphic arts at the Institución de Enseñanza Universitaria.